 - SMS and the MMS extension are fairly well integrated

-- Many carriers offer email gateways for sending/recieving SMS to email
+- Many carriers offer email gateways for sending/receiving SMS to email

-- Tied to your MSISDN phone number in a world where most everything is becoming IP-based
+- Tied to your MSISDN phone number in a world where most everything is becoming Internet-Protocol-based

 - Poor international interoperability

 - No standard interoperable video or voice calling extensions (The UMTS video calling protocol is no longer supported on modern phones.)

 - No typing indicator that shows when the other person is typing